ronigold/DictaLM-LoRA-FineTuning/README.md

 ## Acknowledgements

 This project utilizes resources and tools from Hugging Face and is based on data from the alpaca-gpt4 project.

----
-For more details on the model architecture and the fine-tuning process, visit our [project wiki](wiki-link).